Survivor Series (2018)

-The 2018 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 32nd annual Survivor Series and took place on November 18, 2018, at the Staples Center in Los Angeles, California, held for featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The theme of the event was brand supremacy, where all but one match involved wrestlers of the Raw brand facing wrestlers of the SmackDown brand.
+The 2018 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the 32nd annual Survivor Series and took place on November 18, 2018, at the Staples Center in Los Angeles, California.
+It was the first Survivor Series since 2009 to feature three brands.
+The theme of the event was brand supremacy, where all but one match involved wrestlers from Raw and SmackDown in direct competition, including the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-The card was highlighted by two traditional Survivor Series elimination matches: Raw's men's and women's teams were victorious over SmackDown's.
 In the main event, Raw's Universal Champion Brock Lesnar defeated SmackDown's WWE Champion Daniel Bryan.
-Also on the card, Raw Women's Champion Ronda Rousey defeated SmackDown's Charlotte Flair via disqualification and Buddy Murphy retained the WWE Cruiserweight Championship against Mustafa Ali in the only title defense on the card, as well as the only non-interpromotional match, which was the only match featuring wrestlers from the 205 Live brand.
+There were three Survivor Series matches, with one occurring on the pre-show.
+For the two that occurred on the main card, Raw's men's and women's teams were victorious over SmackDown's.
+Also on the card, Raw Women's Champion Ronda Rousey defeated SmackDown's Charlotte Flair via disqualification; Rousey was originally scheduled to face SmackDown Women's Champion Becky Lynch, but Lynch suffered a legitimate broken nose just prior to the event.
+In a match from 205 Live, which was the only title defense on the card as well as the only non-interpromotional match, Buddy Murphy retained the WWE Cruiserweight Championship against Mustafa Ali.
 Raw won brand supremacy with a clean sweep over SmackDown in all six interpromotional matches on the main card.
-SmackDown's lone win occurred on the Kickoff pre-show in the 10-on-10 tag team elimination match.
+SmackDown's only win occurred on the Kickoff pre-show in the 10-on-10 Survivor Series match that pitted five tag teams from Raw against five tag teams from SmackDown.